 - Use a food processor and grind the cookies to a coarse powder.

-- Take out the mix and roll them into small balls.
+- Roll them into small balls.

 - Coat in the desiccated coconut and there you go!

 Great with tea, coffee and at all times of the day.
 Even as a small gift for a friend after she gives birth (with this tea), or as a guest in someone’s home.
 This recipe will make about 30 cookies.

 You can keep outside in any type of closed box, but I usually put them right into the freezer and take out about 10 or so every Shabbat for after lunch when we want something pareve.

 We usually eat a different yougurt cake in the mornings.( Also very easy!
 Recipe to come soon.)

 *Last note is that you can also make this Pesach friendly (if you eat kitniot-legumes), by using those hardened, potato-flour based Pesach cookies.

 For those of you not in Israel or another Middle Eastern country, you can get Silan (date honey) and Tahini at most ethnic supermarkets or kosher supermarkets/aisles.
 If you use honey instead of silan it won’t taste much like Halva.